Tim Buckley

 Timothy Charles Buckley III (February 14, 1947 – June 29, 1975) was an American musician.
-His music and style changed considerably through the years.
-Buckley began his career based in folk music, but his subsequent albums experimented with jazz, psychedelia, funk, soul, the avant-garde, and an evolving voice-as-instrument sound.
-He died at the age of 28 from a heroin and morphine overdose, leaving behind sons Taylor and Jeff.
+He began his career based in folk rock, but subsequently experimented with genres such as psychedelia, jazz, the avant-garde, and funk.

+His commercial peak came with the 1969 album Happy Sad, reaching No. 81 on the charts, while his experimental 1970 album Starsailor went on to become a cult classic.
+The latter contained his best known song, "Song to the Siren."

+Buckley died at the age of 28 from a heroin and morphine overdose.
+He left behind one biological son, Jeff, who himself was a highly regarded singer who died young, as well as an adopted son, Taylor.

 Early life and career

-Tim Buckley was born in Washington, D.C. on Valentine's Day, February 14, 1947, to Elaine (née Scalia), an Italian American, and Timothy Charles Buckley Jr., a decorated World War II veteran and son of Irish immigrants from Cork.
+Tim Buckley was born in Washington, D.C., on Valentine's Day, February 14, 1947, to Elaine (née Scalia), an Italian American, and Timothy Charles Buckley Jr., a decorated World War II veteran and son of Irish immigrants from County Cork.
+He has a sister named Kathleen.
 He spent his early childhood in Amsterdam, New York, an industrial city about 40 mi northwest of Albany.
 At five years old, Buckley began listening to his mother's progressive jazz recordings, particularly Miles Davis.

 Buckley's musical life began after his family moved to Bell Gardens in southern California in 1956.
 His grandmother introduced him to the work of Bessie Smith and Billie Holiday, his mother to Frank Sinatra and Judy Garland and his father to the country music of Hank Williams and Johnny Cash.
-When the folk music revolution came around in the early 1960s, Buckley taught himself the banjo at age 13, and with several friends formed a folk group inspired by the Kingston Trio that played local high school events.
+When the folk music revolution came around in the early 1960s, Buckley at age 13 taught himself the banjo and, with several friends, formed a folk group inspired by The Kingston Trio that played local high school events.

 During high school, Buckley was elected to class offices, played on the baseball team and quarterbacked the football team.
 During a football game, he broke two fingers on his left hand, permanently damaging them.
 He said that the injury prevented him from playing barre chords.
 This disability may have led to his use of extended chords, many of which don't require barres.